-The cause of Gestational Diabetes is explained:
+The cause of Gestational Diabetes is as follows:

 - Food taken into the body is broken down to produce glucose, which then enters the bloodstream.
 The pancreas produces the hormone, insulin, which facilitates the movement of glucose, from the bloodstream to the cells